NotCleo/GDS-to-RTL/README.md

 - A 121-entry constant lookup, position to region id, with no state at all.
 - It is the largest purely combinational block in the design, 147 cells and zero flops, because synthesis flattens the case into AND and OR gates over the eight counter bits.
 - The table it holds is the region map, and that map is the one piece of the design that could not be read out of the gates.
-- It came from probing: one star at one position, 121 times, watching which counter moved.
+- It came from probing: one star at one position, 121 times, watching which counter incremented.

 #### 3. Column star counters